 There are public salary surveys such as this spreadsheet where people voluntarily add their compensation data.
 These independent salary surveys provide a wealth of data.
 There are several other public salary surveys like this.
-By analyzing these data trends can be identified to guide salary models.
+By analyzing this data, trends can be identified to guide salary models.

 This is not an exhaustive list of data sources, and there are many others out there.
-Recruiters often share job posts in Slack communities, as just one example.
-For instance, BCN Engineering is a slack community where participants often times advertises job posts that share information about the job as well as compensation packages offered.
+Recruiters often share job postings in Slack communities, as just one example.
+For instance, BCN Engineering is a slack community where participants oftentimes advertise job posts that share information about the job as well as compensation packages offered.

-Other compensation data websites such as levels.fyi and companies that publish their salaries such as buffer.com offer verified salary data.
-Moreover, some of these sources (eg. levels.fyi) contain information about other types of compensation, such as bonuses and stock options that are usually not found in other sources of data.
-Data from such verified sources helps increase the accuracy in the compensation statistics recruiters use.
+Other compensation data websites, such as levels.fyi and companies that publish their salaries, such as buffer.com, offer verified salary data.
+Moreover, some of these sources (e.g., levels.fyi) contain information about other types of compensation, such as bonuses and stock options, that is usually not found in other sources of data.
+Data from such verified sources helps increase the accuracy of the compensation statistics recruiters use.

 All these sources taken into account offer a complete picture of the talent market in any area.
 Taking advantage of this insight is how Talentup.io came to be.
 TalentUp extracts data from all these external sources, along with analysis of professional social networks, and brings them together into a single platform.
 This enables TalentUp to offer information on talent supply and demand, compensation, and the competitiveness of the talent market.